adobe/alloy-samples/personalization-client-side/README.md

 |-------------------------------------------------------------|-------------------------------------------------------------------|
 | <img src="../.assets/plain.png" alt="drawing" width="800"/> | <img src="../.assets/with-offers.png" alt="drawing" width="800"/> |

 Please review the [summary of personalization content](../TargetActivities.md) for this sample.

+Keep in mind that personalization content can come from any Adobe source such as [Journey Optimizer](https://experienceleague.adobe.com/docs/journey-optimizer/using/ajo-home.html?lang=en) or [Target](https://experienceleague.adobe.com/docs/target.html).
+Target is the source of personalization content used in this sample, but the implementation described here will work for all personalization solutions Adobe offers.

 ## Running the sample